denandras/Zakjegyzet2/_notes/Public/könyvek/HBR's 10 Must-reads on High Performance.md

 		- próbáld meg lemásolni
 		- vesd össze, majd elemezd, hogy hol hibáztál

-> 	Experts are always made, not born.
+> idézet:: Experts are always made, not born.

-> 	Living in a cave doesn't make you a geologist.
+> idézet:: Living in a cave doesn't make you a geologist.

-> 	If you practice with your fingers, no amount is enough.
+> idézet:: If you practice with your fingers, no amount is enough.
 If you practice with your head, two hours is plenty.
-(Professor Auer, violin)
+(Professor [[Leopold Auer]], violin)

 ## Managing Oneself
 <a id="Managing Oneself"></a>